nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version includes several improvements.
 Playback attempts on mobile devices failing due to visibility state hidden at load start will now result in a dedicated event `1009`.
-This allows for clearer differentiation from other startup errors, such as network or stream issues `2003 Not enough media data received`.
-Further we improved playback start behavior in iOS WebView apps, which require user interaction for video playback in their WebView settings.
-Now, if a playback attempt is rejected due to missing user interaction, the player will emit error `1005` early on, allowing the application to prompt the user for interaction more quickly.
-Refer to recommended settings for [iOS WebView:](./nanoplayer_webview#ios).
+This allows htmlFor clearer differentiation from other startup errors, such as network or stream issues `2003 Not enough media data received`.
+Further we improved playback start behavior in iOS WebView apps, which require user interaction htmlFor video playback in their WebView settings.
+Now, if a playback attempt is rejected due to missing user interaction, the player will emit error `1005` early on, allowing the application to prompt the user htmlFor interaction more quickly.
+Refer to recommended settings htmlFor [iOS WebView:](./nanoplayer_webview#ios).
 In general find more information about error codes here:
 [API NanoPlayer..errorcode](./nanoplayer_api#NanoPlayer..errorcode).

 ### **Changelog**